authorizerdev/authorizer-react/README.md

 ### Local Development

-The recommended workflow is to run yauth in one terminal:
+The recommended workflow is to run authorizer in one terminal:

 ```bash
 npm start # or yarn start